howsayhao/hj_reg_auto/README.md

 #### **1.3.4 PDF Generator**

-(TO BE DONE)

 #### **1.3.5 UVM RAL Generator**

-The export of the UVM register model relies on an open-source project [PeakRDL-uvm](https://github.com/SystemRDL/peakrdl-uvm).
+UVM RAL Generator relies on an open-source project [PeakRDL-uvm](https://github.com/SystemRDL/peakrdl-uvm).

 #### **1.3.6 C Header Generator**

-(TO BE DONE)

 <div style="page-break-after: always;"></div>

 ## **2. RTL Architecture**

-Control and status regsiters are distributed all around the chip in different subsystems, such as Network-on-chip (NoC), PCIe, MMU, SoC interconnect, Generic Interrupt Controller, etc. Not only hardware logic inside the respective subsystem, but also software needs to access them via system bus.
+Control and status regsiters are distributed all around the chip in different subsystems, such as NoC, PCIe, MMU, SoC interconnect, Generic Interrupt Controller, Security, etc. Not only hardware logic inside the respective subsystem, but also software needs to access them via system bus.
 HRDA provides a unified RTL architecture to make all these registers accessible by hardware, and software, namely visible to Application Processors (APs).
-All RTL modules generated by HRDA tool ultimately forms a network where each subsystem designer occupies one or more register trees (see more details in [2.1 Register Network](#21-register-network)).
+All RTL modules generated by HRDA ultimately forms a network where each subsystem designer occupies one or more register trees (see more details in [2.1 Register Network](#21-register-network)).

 <div style="page-break-after: always;"></div>

 ### **2.1 Register Network**

 Register Network, or `reg_network`, is a multi-root hierarchical network.
-A typical network architecture is shown in [Figure 2.1](#pics_reg_network).
+The overall network architecture is shown in [Figure 2.1](#pics_reg_network).

 <center>
     <img id="pics_reg_network" src="docs/pics/rtl/reg_network.drawio.svg"><br>